 The nuclear family is the most common type of family structure, and it consists of two parents and their children.
 This family is the core family unit, with all members living together in the same household.
 The parents are typically married, and both can provide financial and emotional support for their children.
 Strong emotional bonds and strong communication typically characterize the nuclear family.
 It can provide a stable and safe setting for healthy growth.
 It can also result in increased financial demands, particularly for young children.

-Single-parent families lack parental involvement, which is found in traditional two-parent households.
+Furthermore, single parents often derive additional support from a network of sources.
+This might encompass extended family members, relatives, and social services, all of which play a pivotal role in bridging the financial and emotional gaps.
+In many cases, single-parent families lack parental involvement, which is found in traditional two-parent households.
 They may struggle to navigate the social and emotional components of family life.
 Because of this, a single-parent family needs its members to be able to support one another to foster a safe and happy home life.

 An extended family is a family structure wherein it consists of close relatives.
 This includes grandparents, aunts, uncles, and cousins living together.
 It is also known as a joint family or an extended household.
 The traditional extended family has long been the norm in many cultures; however, it is less typical in modern Western countries.
 An extended family structure offers emotional support, a sense of belonging, and often a shared cost of living or living space.
 These families can help with child care, chore sharing, and caring for older members of the home.
 They usually serve as a support network for extended family members who have experienced misfortune.